ottopaulsen/MMM-MQTT/README.md

 ### Conversions

 Use the conversions config to convert values from one to another.
 If there is no match, the received value is used.

+For numeric values, you can use `multiply` or `divide` to multiply or divide values before they are displayed.

 ### Colored values